Easter Chick Slippers Pattern {+ Loop Stitch Tutorial}

 You create the loop stitch wherever you see ML in the pattern.

-If you are not sure how to do this stitch, it is really easy once you know-how!
+If you are unsure how to do this stitch, it is easy once you know it!

 I have added a video tutorial for this stitch to help you.